bongiozzo/musica_mustdie/output/band_tjolgtjar.md

 # Tjolgtjar

-Дискография
+## Дискография

-"Voices from the Center of Earth" 2005, Black Metal "The Tjolgtjarian Mass" 2006, Black Metal "Holnijimnjok" 2007, Black Metal
+### "Voices from the Center of Earth" 2005, Black Metal

+1. Introduction 01:32
+2. Eliminating Worm Hole Corruption 05:30
+3. Building the Bridge of Time 05:20
+4. The Physics of Dark Magic 04:31
+5. Strong Signals from the Other Side 04:31
+6. Voices from the Center of Earth 02:32
+7. This Life Which is Infinite 04:21
+8. Satan's Hollow 03:15
+9. The Journey Back from the Crypts of Black Science 04:14
+10. Howls of Viignjouroth 02:12

+### "The Tjolgtjarian Mass" 2006, Black Metal

+1. Enter the Halls of the Pororium 03:01
+2. The Ceremony of Tjolgtjar 03:54
+3. Exorcism Spell 03:10
+4. Prayer of the Five Keys 02:09
+5. Tjolgtjarium Ritual 04:06
+6. Acts of Communion 02:23
+7. The Offering 02:48
+8. Curse Upon Our Enemies 03:07
+9. Invoking Our Lord Skuulkuun 02:36
+10. The Black Arts of Vruguun 03:10
+11. Exit Through the Gate 01:58

+### "Holnijimnjok" 2007, Black Metal

+1. Tjar Tjol Grieje Deithe Ajama 02:18
+2. Cold Bones Rattle Over Graves 03:47
+3. Sol Moujanamja Holnijimnjok 03:51
+4. Uuk Aru Tjelminosz 02:53
+5. Tjolgt Invocation 03:19
+6. Levitating Among Stakes 03:33
+7. Tjolgtjarium Eust Waanuuj Uus Ikarik 04:42
+8. The Return of Tjolgtjarian Antichrist 02:05
+9. 2001 First Ritual 08:54

-"Halloween" 2007, Black Metal
+### "Halloween" 2007, Black Metal

+1. Night of the Living Dead 03:17
+2. Judith Myers 02:56
+3. Mask of Michael Myers 03:11
+4. The Myers House 02:56
+5. Laurie Strobe 04:34
+6. The Night He Came Home 02:47
+7. The Blackest Eyes 03:18
+8. The Haddonfield Babysitter Murders 03:46
+9. The Shape 02:30
+10. III Silver Shamrock 01:49

-"Ikarikitomidun, Lord of the Forest" 2008, Black Metal
+### "Ikarikitomidun, Lord of the Forest" 2008, Black Metal

+1. Fjor Tjell Kjingdjam olf Hjoary 03:02
+2. Lord of the Forest 03:54
+3. Raptor Map 04:09
+4. City On Fire 05:19
+5. They Fall By Gunfire 03:39
+6. Ode to Dixie 03:36
+7. Hiking Through the Eastern Trails 02:42
+8. Nu raagum Skuul, Fjelnjejs 04:09
+9. Snakebite Cowgirl 05:33
+10. The Spirit of the Wild 03:01
+11. No Pride In the Prairie 03:59
+12. Inside the Devil's Mind 04:00
+13. Free Flight (Ted Nugent & The Amboy Dukes Cover) 02:26
+14. Black Bear/Gone Shooting 06:04

 ## Отношения с другими группами